flipkart-incubator/ultra-docs/docs/tutorial.md

 Once DUS fetches your bundle within the Flipkart app, your react native experience will be loaded within a React Fragment and from there on you can navigate to other pages accordingly.

-*Webview:*
+####*Webview*

 If you choose to build via HTML/PWA, then ultra will launch your webpage inside Android's webview.
 If you have your existing mobile website, you can choose to reuse it for Ultra, by only choosing to make small changes.
 The only catch is that you are not allowed to navigate away from your main domain.

+###Step 2 - Integrate JS SDK

-Either way, you have to [add the Ultra Javascript SDK to your HTML/React-native app](clients.md#step-1).
+Based on the platform you choose, you have to [add the Ultra Javascript SDK to your HTML/React-native app](clients.md#step-1).
 This SDK will provide access to Ultra specific bridge methods needed for Oauth/Login and Payments.
 Once you add the dependency for the SDK, you need to [initialize the SDK with your clientId](clients.md#step-2).

 [Contact flipkart](contact.md) to generate a `clientId` and `secret` needed to access Ultra APIs.
 For playing around with the APIs you can use [our test credentials](demo.md#test).

-###Step 2 - Integrate Client SDK
 Most apps require its users to enter their email address and name before proceeding.
 We all know that asking the user to login to your app even if he is logged in on Flipkart app is not a good idea.
 Hence Ultra encourages apps to automatically login the user with their consent.

 In this step we will learn how to fetch user details from flipkart securely by asking the user to grant permissions to their data.